bill1m/bill1m.github.io/README.md

 ### PokerTDA

-An iOS app that presents the Tournament Directors Association official rules for tournament poker around the world.
+An iOS app for the Tournament Directors Association official rules of tournament poker around the world.

 ### PokerOddsR

-An iOS app that calculates the odds for various hands in Hold'em, Omaha, and Big O.
+An iOS app for calculating odds for hands in Hold'em, Omaha, and Big O.